junxit/us-congress-bills-116/metadata.md

 - 2019-10-17 — Placed on the Union Calendar, Calendar No. 189.
 - 2019-10-17 — Reported by the Committee on Small Business.
 H. Rept.
 116-238.
 - 2019-10-17 — Reported by the Committee on Small Business.
 H. Rept.
 116-238.
+- 2019-10-21 — Considered under suspension of the rules. (consideration: CR H8277-8278)
+- 2019-10-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4387.
+- 2019-10-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-21 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2019-10-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8277)
+- 2019-10-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8277)